What is the Start/Finish location for the race?

 We are offering both adult shirts and children’s shirts.

 For the adults, the first 2,200 registrants will be offered premium long sleeve technical shirts in women’s and men’s specific cuts.
-The shirts will be red this year!
+This year the shirts will be charcoal gray for men and violet for women!

 Ladies, still having trouble picking a size?
 Here are a few of our club members wearing most of the sizes: